 The zoo had a very nice orangutan enclosure, which almost looked like a modern-style church, with a steeple.
 There was also a small roller-coaster of sorts -- it had suspended gondolas, resembling those used on an aerial cable tramway, instead of coaster cars, which puzzled me.
 It wasn't in operation at the time, leaving me wondering how it worked in practice.
 Halloween decorations were again much in evidence.

 I got maybe about two dozen "keeper" shots out of the Indy Zoo -- not great, but nothing to complain about.
 That done, I got back on the freeway to get to the Hampton Inn, East Indianapolis.
-This took me through the center of the city at rush hour, and I knew it would be troublesome; it was.
+That took me through the center of the city at rush hour, and I knew it would be troublesome; it was.
 I negotiated the freeway traffic OK, but I was so distracted by the rush that I didn't notice the turnoff for I-70 eastbound.
 I ended up in a parking lot in northern Indianapolis, trying to figure out where I was.

 It was at that time I found out using OneDrive on the smartphone was, if not exactly a mistake, was at least operating under a misunderstanding.
 I assumed it downloaded the contents of the OneDrive online folder to the phone.
-That would have been no trouble, since there was well less than a gigabyte in OneDrive online, and I had an auxiliary 32 GB flash chip in the phone -- that's a ton of storage for most purposes.
+That would have been no trouble, since there was well less than a gigabyte in my OneDrive online, and I had an auxiliary 32 GB flash chip in the phone -- that's a ton of storage for most purposes.
 I figured I could check the maps I downloaded to the phone, even though I wasn't hooked up to wi-fi, but I couldn't find them on the phone.

 It turned out, on later investigation, that OneDrive on Android doesn't store files on the phone, it just gives access to the online storage.
 Since I was only using the phone with wi-fi, that didn't help me out of my jam.
 One can select files from the online storage to download onto the phone; had it been possible to select entire directories, that would have worked perfectly well, but it wasn't possible.
 The OneDrive crew is working on that; I'll try again in a year or so.